katzur/story-sparks/TESTING.md

 After the initial migration to ElephantSQL two new apps were created: contact and creators.
 Whenever trying to send a contact form or access About Us section - error 500 was seen on the deployed site.
 Locally, while running the project using port 8000 all worked as expected.
-The issue behid it was that env.py file was missing on the project level, containing information:
+The issue behind it was that env.py file was missing on the project level, containing information:
 ````
 import os